-The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Alpha A6000 are two digital cameras that were officially introduced, respectively, in March 2016 and February 2014.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Alpha A6000 are two digital cameras that were revealed to the public, respectively, in March 2016 and February 2014.
 The 1300D is a DSLR, while the A6000 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Sony A6000

 An illustration of the physical size and weight of the Canon 1300D and the Sony A6000 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.